10010101001/galactic-couriers/README.md

-# galactic-couriers
+# Galactic Couriers
-galactic-couriers is a plugin for the game Endless Sky
+Galactic Couriers is a plugin for the game Endless Sky
 (https://github.com/endless-sky/endless-sky)
-to install, put the "galactic-couriers" folder into your game's plugin folder
-*(if updating from an older version, make sure to delete the "missions.txt" file)*
+It tells a story of a small breakaway community of humans who (with the help of the player) manage to discover a new place to settle.